 “Surely there can be no greater pleasure than the pleasure of the mind.”

 I know exactly what Cato means by pleasure of the mind.
 It’s not, as you may have guessed, sensual pleasures which are arguably also experienced by the mind.
 Pleasure of the mind here means the delight we experience from intellectual pursuits, building on our self-improvement and gathering wisdom.
-What is this pleasure like?
-It’s the relish you experience when reflecting on what you have learned and knowing that your intellectual awareness has broadened.
+What is this sort of pleasure like?
+It’s the relish you experience when reflecting on what you have learned and the sense of achievement felt knowing that your intellectual awareness has broadened.